decanbay/YOLOv3-Calculate-Anchor-Boxes/README.md

 https://bdd-data.berkeley.edu/

 Originally Yolov3 has 9 anchor boxes and default image size is 608x608.You can adapt it to your own dataset.
-For any issues pleas let me know
+For any issues please let me know